 - Place a medicated dressing in a socket – iodoform gauze with lidocaine and eugenol.

 - Take pain medications – alternate 400mg of ibuprofen followed 6 hours later with two Tylenol extra strength and repeat 6 hours later in the same routine.

 - Self-care – place drops of Orajel or oil of cloves directly into the socket.

 - Make an appointment at 172 NYC Dental, we are open 7 days a week and have dental emergency care available.

 A dry socket is a fairly common complication of tooth extraction, especially in the third molar (wisdom tooth) area.
 Although not a threatening condition it is quite discomforting.
 Treatment consists of alleviating pain and waiting for the delayed healing to start.

 Book an Appointment with 172 NYC Dental

 Our experienced staff at 172 NYC Dental is here for your extractions, prevention and treatment of all your dental problems.
-Get in touch with us today to make an appointment.
+Call us at 646-921-5541 today to make an appointment.